Glenn Greenwald: Donald Trump and Russian election interference

-Israeli–Palestinian conflict
+Israel–Palestine conflict

 Greenwald is a strong critic of both Benjamin Netanyahu and Jair Bolsonaro.

 Greenwald has criticized the Israeli government, including its foreign policy, influence on U.S. politics, and the Israeli occupation of the West Bank.
 In May 2016, Greenwald accused The New York Times of "abject cowardice" in its use of quotation marks for the occupation of Gaza and alleged "journalistic malfeasance" in the incident "out of fear of the negative reaction by influential factions".
 After Greenwald's criticism, the New York Times removed the quotation marks in the article he had criticized.

 Following the Charlie Hebdo murders in January 2015, David Bernstein in The Washington Post wrote that Greenwald (in an Intercept article) "certainly appears to believe that Der Stürmer-like anti-Semitic cartoons are the moral and logical equivalent of making fun of Moses or Muhammed".

 Julian Assange

 In a November 2018 Guardian article, Luke Harding and Dan Collyns cited anonymous sources which stated that Trump's former campaign manager Paul Manafort held secret meetings with WikiLeaks founder Julian Assange inside the Ecuadorian embassy in London in 2013, 2015, and 2016.
 Greenwald said that if Manafort had entered the Ecuadorian consulate, there would be evidence from the surrounding cameras.
 Greenwald, a former contributor to The Guardian, stated that the paper "has such a pervasive and unprofessionally personal hatred for Julian Assange that it has frequently dispensed with all journalistic standards in order to malign him."

 Greenwald criticized the government's decision to charge Assange under the Espionage Act of 1917 for his role in the 2010 publication of the Iraq War documents leak.
 Greenwald wrote in The Washington Post: "The Trump administration has undoubtedly calculated that Assange's uniquely unpopular status across the political spectrum [in the United States] makes him the ideal test case for creating a precedent that criminalizes the defining attributes of investigative journalism."